wistefan/i4trust-poc-ai-service/docker/marketplace/README.md

 Open topics:

 * Integration of asset plugin in file system and DB (when plugin available)
-* Adding external IDPs to DB for login (when EORIs of other organisations are available and other orgs environments are setup)
+* Adding external IDPs to DB for login (when EORIs of other organisations are available and registered at the satellite and other orgs environments are setup)

 ## Instructions